A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients

 Images are processed and reference-subtracted by the IPAC ZTF pipeline \citep{Masci2019} using the \citet{Zackay2016} image-subtraction algorithm.
 Every 5-$\sigma$ point-source detection is saved as an ``alert.''
 Alerts are distributed in Avro format \citep{Patterson2019} and can be filtered based on a machine learning real-bogus metric \citep{Mahabal2019,Duev2019}; host-galaxy characteristics, including a star-galaxy classifier \citep{Tachibana2018}; and light-curve properties.
 During the time period relevant for this paper (ZTF Phase I) the collaboration used a web-based system called the GROWTH marshal \citep{Kasliwal2019} to identify, monitor, and coordinate follow-up observations for transients of interest.

-Although we use observations from all programs, the most useful surveys for discovering rapidly evolving extragalactic transients are the high-cadence partnership survey (HC), which covered 2500\,deg$^{2}$ with six visits per night (three in $r$ and three in $g$); the ZTF Uniform Depth Survey (ZUDS\footnote{\url{https://github.com/zuds-survey/zuds-pipeline}}), which covered 2500\,deg$^{2}$ with six visits per night (2$r$, 2$g$, and 2$i$); the one-day cadence Caltech survey (1DC), which covered 3000\,deg$^{2}$ with 1$r$ and 1$g$ visit per night; and one-day cadence observations for shadowing the Transiting Exoplanet Survey Satellite (TESS; \citealt{Ricker2014}) fields.
-A small subset of our events were exclusively observed in the public survey (15,000\,\degsq, one $r$- and one $g$-band observation every three nights).
-The effective number of field-nights is described in the next section.
+Although we use observations from all programs, the most effective surveys for discovering \edit2{FBOTs} are the high-cadence partnership survey (HC), which covered 2500\,deg$^{2}$ with six visits per night (three in $r$ and three in $g$); the ZTF Uniform Depth Survey (ZUDS\footnote{\url{https://github.com/zuds-survey/zuds-pipeline}}), which covered 2500\,deg$^{2}$ with six visits per night (2$r$, 2$g$, and 2$i$); the one-day cadence Caltech survey (1DC), which covered 3000\,deg$^{2}$ with 1$r$ and 1$g$ visit per night; and one-day cadence observations for shadowing the Transiting Exoplanet Survey Satellite (TESS; \citealt{Ricker2014}) fields.